josunoid/nginx-load-balancer/README.md

-# nginx-load-balancer
+Grafana, Load Balancing and Nginx Exporter
-This document for deploy nginx load balancer and nginx exporter
+This document for deploy grafana with nginx load balancer and nginx exporter